-- 6. A corporation. - 7.
+- A corporation. - 7.
 A foreign central bank of issue. - 8.
 A dealer in securities or commodities required to register in the United States, the District of Columbia, or a possession of the United States. - 9.
-A futures commission merchant registered with the Commodity Futures Trading Commission. - A real estate investment trust. - 11.
+A futures commission merchant registered with the Commodity Futures Trading Commission. - 10.
+A real estate investment trust. - 11.
 An entity registered at all times during the tax year under the Investment Company Act of 1940. - 12.
 A common trust fund operated by a bank under section 584(a). - 13.
 A financial institution. - 14.
 A middleman known in the investment community as a nominee or who is listed in the most recent publication of the American Society of Corporate Secretaries, Inc., Nominee List. - 15.
 A trust exempt from tax under section 664 or described in section 4947.

-Interest and Dividend Payments.
-All listed payees are exempt except the payee in item (9).
+Interest and dividend payments.
+All listed payees are exempt except the payee in item 9.

-Broker Transactions.- All payees listed in items (1) through (13) are exempt.
+Broker transactions.
+All payees listed in items 1 through 13 are exempt.
 A person registered under the Investment Advisors Act of 1940 who regularly acts as a broker is also exempt.

-Payments Subject to Reporting Under Sections 6041 and 6041A.- These payments are generally exempt from backup withholding only if made to payees listed in items (1) through (7).
-However, a corporation (except certain hospitals described in Regulations section 1.6041-3(c)) that provides medical and health care services, or bills and collects payments for such services, is not exempt from backup withholding.
+Payments reportable under Sections 6041 and 6041A.
+These payments are generally exempt from backup withholding only if made to payees listed in items 1 through 7.
+However, the following payments made to a corporation and reportable on Form 1099-MISC are not exempt from withholding: